Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

 ### `quorumExtension_acceptExtension`

 The api for accepting the contract extension on the recipient node.
-This can be invoked by the ethereum address which is was given as the `recipientAddress` when creating the contract extension.
+This can be invoked by the Ethereum address which is was given as the `recipientAddress` when creating the contract extension.

 #### Parameter